-We asked a pharmacists how
+We asked a pharmacist for the low-down.

 Is it just us, or does it feel like *everyone* has been hit by a cold, cough or chest infection over the last few weeks?